spryker/oryx/docs/reactivity/reactive-components.md

 }
 ```

 To ensure that components are reusable in different contexts, it is recommended to not couple them directly with the qualifier that is used to load data.
-In case of the `ProductPriceComponent` we'd rather not make it aware of the `SKU`, as the `SKU` could be determined from the route (on the product page), the product card (in a list) or the cart entry.
+For example, `ProductPriceComponent`does not need to be aware of the `SKU`, as the `SKU` can be determined from the route on the product page, the product card in a list, or the cart entry.
 Oryx provides a mechanism to setup a so-called context.
 In the case of product components, the product controller is used to resolve the SKU from the context controller.

 `ProductController` resolves the product qualifier (SKU) from the context and returns an observable from `ProductService`.
 If SKU is provided statically to the component, `ProductController` also takes `sku` as a component property into account.
 This can be useful in custom development or for demonstrating the component, for example, in a Storybook.